algorandfoundation/falcon-signatures/docs/info.md

 # falcon info

 Display information about a keypair file.
-Prints the public and/or private key if present.
+Prints the public key, private key, and mnemonic (if present).

+If the file contains a mnemonic without explicit keys, this command will derive them from the mnemonic.

+**Note:** If the file contains a mnemonic without a passphrase, you must provide the passphrase via `--mnemonic-passphrase` to derive the keys.

 #### Arguments
   - Required
     - `--key <file>`: path to a keypair file
+  - Optional
+    - `--mnemonic-passphrase <string>`: mnemonic passphrase when the key file omits it (required to reconstruct keys from mnemonic-only files)

 ## Examples